-As of December 31, 2017, the Committee has 5 members: 3 Non-executive Directors of them, 2 are independent directors.
-For the past several years, no stockholders' meetings were held since the company has no operation.
+As of December 31, 2018, the Committee has 4 members: 2 Non-executive Directors of them, 2 are independent directors.
+Last November 22, 2018, an annual stockholders' meeting was held.

-The Committee had four (4) meetings in 2017, which included separate executive sessions of the Committee with the audit engagement partner of the independent registered public accounting firm, the internal auditors and management relative to the review and approval of the independent auditor's plan and the audited financial statements for 2017.
-Other meetings relate to the regulatory periodic financial filings and the conduct of the Audit Committee Members' Performance Assessment.
+The Committee had four (4) meetings in 2018, which included separate executive sessions of the Committee with the audit engagement partner of the independent registered public accounting firm, the internal auditors and management relative to the review and approval of the independent auditor's plan and the audited financial statements for 2018.
+Other meetings relate to the regulatory periodic financial filings.

-In accordance with its Charter, the Committee reviewed and approved the independent auditor's plan for the audit of Metro Global Holdings' 2017 financial statements, including the major issues related to the audit of the financial statements as presented by the audit engagement partner.
+In accordance with its Charter, the Committee reviewed and approved the independent auditor's plan for the audit of Metro Global Holdings' 2018 financial statements, including the major issues related to the audit of the financial statements as presented by the audit engagement partner.